ike9000e/Xinput-Modkey/readme.md

 	* Simulate keyboard keys with gamepad inputs.
 	* Simulate mouse buttons.
 	* Navigate with mouse cursor using analog thumbsticks.
-	* Apply deadzones in games that doesn't do this.
-Default only.
+	* Apply deadzones in games that doesn't do this (default only).
-	* Remap simultaneously pressed two or more gamepad buttons into:
+	* Remap simultaneously pressed, two or more, gamepad buttons into:
 	  * another gamepad button,
 	  * keyboard key or
 	  * mouse button.

-	It's split into three main components:

-	* Gui Manager
-	* Filter DLL - configurable via INI file.
-	* Forwarder DLL - enables non modyfying installations.

 	In current version, configuration must be done manually, by editing configuration INI file.
 Please see self documented